pietmacom/docker/archlinux-basedevel-docker/README.md

 Additional packages can be installed by modifying the package file in the root of this directory.

-Build for certain packagestates are possible
+Build for certain packagestates is possible

  $ make docker-image VERSION=20200101